Do you want to learn some holiday songs on the recorder?

 Jingle Bells Recorder Sheet Music

-Take a look at the sheet music for the recorder in this section.
+Take a look at the sheet music for the recorder in this section (Also, check out Silent Night on recorder here).

 Take note of the different sections and their labels.